How To Subtract in Google Sheets with a Formula

 The MINUS Function

-However, one notable difference between Excel and Sheets is that Google’s spreadsheet application includes a MINUS function.
-Thus, you can deduct values with that function instead.
+One notable difference between Excel and Sheets is that Google’s spreadsheet application includes a MINUS function.
 The syntax for the function is: MINUS(value1, value2).
 Note that MINUS is limited to subtracting just two values.
+Value1 is the value you want to subtract from and value2 is the value you want to subtract.

 To add the MINUS function to a worksheet, open a blank spreadsheet in Google Sheets.
 As an example, enter ‘250’ in cell B3 and ‘200’ in cell B4.
 Select cell B5 and enter ‘=MINUS(B3, B4)’ in the function bar.
 Cell B5 will return the value 50 when you press Enter.